 WP Engine and Flywheel are two big names in the managed WordPress hosting space.
 If you’re looking for high-quality hosting for your WordPress website, these are two options you’re sure to have come across.

-Despite WP Engine acquiring Flywheel in 2019, there are some key differences between Flywheel and WP Engine, not least their pricing, features, and who their target audiences seem to be.
+Despite WP Engine acquiring Flywheel in 2019, there are some key differences between the two, not least their pricing, features and who their target audiences seem to be.

-To help you decide which host is best for you and your website, this article compares their features, user experience, and pricing.
-I also test the performance of WP Engine and Flywheel using the paid Pingdom service to give you an idea of which host will give your website the fastest loading times.
+To help you to decide which host is best for you and your website, I’ll be comparing their features, user experience and pricing.
+I’ll also test their performance using the paid Pingdom service to give you an idea of which host will give your website the fastest loading times.